Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Numerical Demonstration

 \section{Numerical Demonstration}

-By the example of GFC in Section~\ref{secmotex}, we demonstrate the significance of the proposed modular design method of decentralized controllers.
-In particular, we show that entire control performance can be improved in a step-by-step manner as the number of implemented retrofit controllers, i.e., PSS upgrade modules, increases.
+Considering the example of GFC presented in Section~\ref{secmotex}, we demonstrate the significance of the proposed modular design method of decentralized controllers.
+Moreover, we show that the overall control performance can be improved sequentially as the number of implemented retrofit controllers, i.e., PSS upgrade modules, increases.